Saakshi Siva: Career

 Siva made his debut with the Tamil-Telugu bilingual serial Sabatham.
 He then starred in AVM Productions's Tamil serial Oru Pennin Kadhai before acting in its Telugu remake Oka Stree Katha, which garned him many offers.
 He received his breakthrough with the Tamil serial Anandham in the role of AC 'Encounter Dorai'.
 His role was so popular that he was addressed by that name.
 He also gained recognition for his negative role of Andavar Appu in AVM Productions's serial Sorgam.

 He acted in Telugu serials like Akka Mogudu, Mounaraagam and No.1 Kodalu.

 Personal life

-Siva is the son of Telugu film actor Saakshi Ranga Rao.
+Siva is the second son of Telugu film actor Sakshi Ranga Rao.
 He married Rajyalakshmi in 1997 in Chennai, when he was still working a regular job.
 Siva is also an accomplished badminton player who has won state-level championships.

 On 1 July 2019, he underwent head surgery after facing an accident on the sets of the Tamil-Telugu bilingual serial Lakshmi Stores.